PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 #### News

 October 24, 2023: Alpha release delayed as we focus on porting the G.O.B. (acronym remains a secret) engine to a pure, real-time path-tracing engine.
 Currently it is using a traditional Z-buffer rasterization.
-Preliminary results of real-time ray tracing shows faster performance than rasterization at the scale of rendering 10,000 high-poly models.
+Preliminary results of real-time ray tracing shows faster performance than rasterization at the scale of rendering 6 million Stanford dragons.
 Mind-blowing stuff.
 The original rasterization prototype schedule still runs in parallel for use in testing.

 #### Introduction